Introducing the Five MBK Detroit Innovation Challenge Finalists

-Hundreds of Detroiters were in attendance as six new ideas to support youth of color in Detroit were awarded $50,000 each through the second My Brother’s Keeper Detroit Innovation Challenge Tuesday night at the Michigan Science Center.
+Hundreds of Detroiters were in attendance as five new ideas to support youth of color in Detroit were awarded $50,000 each through the second My Brother’s Keeper Detroit Innovation Challenge Tuesday night at the Michigan Science Center.
 Twenty semifinalist teams showcased their ideas through an interactive expo, followed by a pitch competition.

 The MBK Detroit Innovation Challenge is supported by The Skillman Foundation, Campaign for Black Male Achievement (CBMA), JP Morgan Chase, and Ford Motor Company Fund.
 It was developed in 2016 by The Skillman Foundation and CBMA as a way to solicit ideas from community members and distribute funding to programs that would normally not meet philanthropic funding qualifications, such as having established revenue streams and a 501(c)(3) charitable status.
 The 2018-19 Challenge included a My Sister’s Keeper component, encouraging ideas to support girls and young women of color.